 It depends on people to report symptoms and then, diligently, self-isolate

 From the very earliest days of the UK’s pandemic, certainly before the initial ‘lockdown’ in mid-March 2020, it has been clear that the extent of asymptomatic disease, and transmission, was underestimated and driving community incidence.
-Its effects were compounded by our UK government’s flip-flopping on social distancing, and on the use of face masks and, critically.
-It was also compromised by the overwhelming desire to “get back to normal” and to re-open the economy (see “Shop til you drop” and “Tombstoning..” elsewhere in this thread).
-In the summer of 2020, when Covid-19 was relatively under control, it now appears our population was used, guinea pig-like, to experiment with what happens if you let the brakes off in various ways.
-We were told to we could go on holiday.
+Its effects were compounded by our UK government’s flip-flopping on social distancing, and on the use of face masks and, critically, it was also compromised by the overwhelming desire to “get back to normal” and to re-open the economy (see “Shop til you drop” and “Tombstoning..” elsewhere in this thread).
+In the summer of 2020, when Covid-19 appeared relatively under control, it now appears our population was used, guinea pig-like, to experiment with what happens if you let the brakes off in various ways.
+We were told we could go on holiday.
 In the UK people streamed from areas with higher incidence rates to areas with lower incidence.
-People relaxed whatever adherence to anti-Covid measures they were observing, naturally enough, and largely forgot about social distancing.
+People relaxed whatever adherence to anti-Covid measures they were observing, understandably enough, and largely forgot about social distancing.
 Young people, especially, threw themselves into party mode.
 At the same time we were told to “eat out to help out” and many holiday hot-spots became “super-spreader” locations.
 We now know that those who did venture abroad, especially to Spain, brought us back a new strain of Covid-19.
 Schools re-opened and, significantly for some local ‘spikes’, so did Universities.
 It seems nobody thought that mass movement of young people to University halls of residence across the UK might be a problem – or did they?